 Building a new site can seem like a daunting task.
-In this article we will walk through 7 easy steps to build and launch a brand new site on the WP Engine platform.
+In this article we will walk through the easy steps to build and launch a brand new site on the WP Engine platform.

-A Site refers to a group of 3 Environments; Production, Staging and Development.
+A “site” refers to the group of 3 “environments”; production, staging and development.
 Each environment is a completely independent installation of WordPress.
-Deploying between these Environments is easy through the User Portal and uses our Backup system.
+Copying between these environments is also easy through the User Portal and uses our backup system.

 - Log into the User Portal